-If you’re thinking about investing in a passive real estate deal, whether it’s a syndication or a real estate fund, it’s important to learn how to vet the opportunity properly.
+If you’re thinking about investing in a passive real estate deal, whether it’s syndication or a real estate fund, it’s important to learn how to vet the opportunity properly.
 That way, you know exactly what you’re investing in.

 Note: in case you’re not quite sure what I’m talking about, do a quick read on syndications and funds in this post.

-In reality, it takes study, time, and experience to learn how to vet a deal properly.
+In reality, it takes to study, time, and experience to learn how to vet a deal properly.
 I’ve looked at hundreds of deals over the last few years, and I know it can feel very intimidating at first.
 If I’m truly honest, for the first few I invested in, I just followed someone else I trusted.
 I sort of crossed my fingers and hoped for the best.

 Now I know much better than to do that, and I’ve found that learning how to choose deals effectively helps you invest in deals that will help you get closer to your goals.
 It will also help you avoid deals that might take you farther from those goals.